jroper/aussie-stock-options/README.md

 ### When things happen together

 Sometimes the vested date, exercise date and the date you sell them are all the same.
-This would be the case if the company is already listed, or maybe the company was acquired and there was a condition in your share scheme that caused all your options to vest at once in that event.
-In this case, the market value when your options vest is the price you sell them for, so the whole gain from the discount to the sale price is considered regular income - there is no capital gain.
+This might be the case if the company is already listed and you sell the shares as they vest, or maybe the company was acquired and there was a condition in your share scheme that caused all your options to vest at once in that event so you can sell them.
+In this case, the market value when your options vest is the price you sell them for, so the whole gain from your strike price to the sale price (minus the initial purchase price of the options if there was one) is considered regular income - there is no capital gain, and so no capital gains tax discount.

 ### When things go sour

 If some of your options have vested, and you paid tax on them, but then the company goes broke, or if for some reason you decide not to exercise your options and you forfeit them, then you have made a loss on those options.
 The discount that you once declared as income, you can now declare as a capital loss.
+Note that what you declare here is the full discount.
+If there was a initial purchase price for the options, do not subtract this from the discount when you claim the discount as a capital loss.

 ## Examples